Reporting Substantive Changes

 How to Describe Changes

-Please use the questions contained the on-line form to guide your submission (see also section above, on When to Report Changes).
+Please use the questions contained the on-line form to guide your submission (see also section above, on Types of Changes and When to Report them).

 The nature of the changes should be described concisely.
 The key question for EQAR is how the current situation differs from the situation when the external review of the agency was carried out or when substantive changes were last reported regarding that aspect, respectively.
 The key consideration relates to the ways in which the changes impact on the agency’s substantial compliance with the ESG.

-For changed or new external quality assurance activities, please comment briefly on all aspects (i. to viii.) listed in the form and provide references (as a hyperlink or as an attachment) to the formal documentation governing these activities (preferably in English).
+For changed or new external quality assurance activities, please comment briefly on all aspects listed in the form and provide references (as a hyperlink or as an attachment) to the formal documentation governing these activities (preferably in English).

 Mergers of Registered Agencies

-Recent mergers of quality assurance agencies into one new agency required EQAR to develop a specific policy to address the registration status of agencies after a merger.
+EQAR has developed a specific policy to address the registration status of agencies in case of a merger.

 The conditions, requirements and process are set out in the Merger Policy (see link below).